-1. Notwithstanding the policies of OPA No. 28, applications for Official Plan Amendment, Zoning By-law Amendment, Draft Plan of Subdivision or Condominium approval or Site Plan approval which were deemed complete and still in process prior to approval of OPA No. 28, or which were approved by the Town or the Local Planning Appeal Tribunal, are required to conform only with the policies in force at the time of the complete application or approval until the date OPA No. 28 is approved.
+- Notwithstanding the policies of OPA No. 29, applications for Official Plan Amendment, Zoning By-law Amendment, Draft Plan of Subdivision or Condominium approval or Site Plan approval which were deemed complete and still in process prior to approval of OPA No. 29, or which were approved by the Town or the Local Planning Appeal Tribunal, are required to conform only with the policies in force at the time of the complete application or approval until the date OPA No. 29 is approved. - 2.
+Where an application for Official Plan Amendment or Zoning By-law Amendment referenced in Policy 16.6.1 was approved by Council before or after OPA 29 comes into effect, any further applications required under the Planning Act or the Condominium Act, 1998 to implement the approved Official Plan Amendment or Zoning By-law Amendment referenced in Policy 16.6.1 are not subject to OPA 29.